Villainous John O

 John O Circa 2002

-John O, the Ex-Trucker Who Stand up For The Terrorists
+John O, the Ex-Trucker Who Stands up For Terrorists

 Neil Sears, Daily Mail

 With his pony tall and grey beard, John O'Reilly appears to be nothing more than an easy .golng eccentric.